 Today is Flag Day in the United States.

 The moon is waning.
-Morning stars are Venus, Jupiter, Neptune and Uranus.
-Evening stars are Mercury, Saturn and Mars.
+The morning stars are Mars, Neptune and Uranus.
+The evening stars are Jupiter, Mercury, Venus and Saturn.

 On this date in history:

-In 1623, in the first breach of promise suit in the United States, the Rev. Greville Pooley sued Cicely Jordan in Charles City, Va., for jilting him for another man.
+In 1623, the first breach of promise suit was filed in the United States.
+The Rev. Greville Pooley sued Cicely Jordan in Charles City, Va., for jilting him for another man.

 In 1775, the Continental Congress established the army as the first U.S. military service.

-In 1777, the Stars and Stripes became the national U.S. flag.
+In 1777, the Star and Stripes became the national U.S. flag.

 In 1951, Univac I, the world's first commercial computer, designed for the U.S. Census Bureau, was unveiled.

 In 1985, Shiite Moslem gunmen commandeered TWA Flight 847 carrying 153 passengers and crew from Athens to Rome.
 The ordeal ended 17 days later in Beirut, where one of the hostages, a U.S. sailor, was killed.

 In 1990, flash floods around Shadyside, Ohio, killed at least 26 people and damaged or destroyed more than 800 homes in four eastern Ohio counties.